Mirantis/fuel-docs/pages/reference-architecture/0045-storage.rst

 -------------------------

-When you configure Mirantis OpenStack to use the default **LVM** backend for Cinder block devices, Cinder will store each volume as a file on a logical partition on one of your Cinder nodes.
+When you configure Mirantis OpenStack to use the default **LVM** backend for Cinder block devices, Cinder will store each volume as a logical volume in an LVM volume group on one of your Cinder nodes.

 If you don't need your volumes to be resilient, you can let Fuel create a JBOD partition spanning all your storage drives in a node during